 In areas where health providers had targeted programmes – such as the diabetes programme Get Checked – Pacific participants were as likely to have received proper care as other ethnic groups.

 Disabilities and mental health

 The 2006 New Zealand Mental Health Survey showed that Pacific people had higher rates of mental illness than other New Zealanders.
-It found that 24.4% of Pacific people had experienced a mental disorder – such as anxiety, eating, and bipolar disorders – in the previous 12 months compared to 20.7% for the national population.
+It found that 24.4% of Pacific people had experienced a mental disorder – such as anxiety, eating or bipolar disorder – in the previous 12 months compared to 20.7% of the national population.
 More worryingly, three out of four Pacific people with severe mental illness did not have access to adequate mental-health care services.